Gravely’s new Pro-Turn Z-turn mower. (Gravely.com)

 Few enterprises in life are as exciting as designing your own home.
 By “exciting,” we also mean stressful.
 We’ve done it three times and concluded that, to our credit, we made different mistakes each time.

 Kicking off your project on the […]

 The Cliff House sits atop a little knoll at the end of a narrow street.
 (Photos: Greg Whitchurch)

 Barb and Greg Whitchurch

 At the end of a small street in Norwich, VT, there is a fascinating, small home being built for a mother and her three teenage children.
-It is highly energy […]
+It is highly […]